Historic Quebec City

 11. Catch a Concert or Festival

-No matter the time of year, you’d be hard-pressed not to stumble upon a festival, event, or concert.
-Summer is alive with outdoor concerts in Battlefield Park and performances on city streets, while annual events keep the celebrations alive year-round.
-Don't miss yearly classics of Wendake International Pow-Wow, Canada's largest outdoor music show at Festival d'été de Québec, fireworks over the St. Lawrence River, festival of artisans and makers at Plein Art, or classic comedy events during ComediHa!
+No matter the time of year, it’s hard not to come across a festival, event, or concert.
+Summer comes alive with outdoor concerts at Parc des Champs-de-Bataille and street performances throughout the city, while annual events keep the celebration going year-round.
+Don’t miss classic annual events such as the Wendake International Pow-Wow, Canada’s largest outdoor music show at the Quebec Summer Festival, fireworks over the Saint Lawrence River, the Plein Art artisan and creator festival, or the classic comedy shows at the ComediHa!
 Fest.

 • People walking on a festively lit street in winter

-Dating back to 1955, the Quebec Winter Carnival is one of the top reasons to visit this dazzling place in winter.
-Celebrated over 10 days, the city comes alive with ice sculptures, light displays, music, artwork, tobogganing games, and lively entertainment for families, kids, and friends.
+Dating back to 1955, the Quebec Carnival is one of the main reasons to visit this vibrant city in winter.
+Celebrated over 10 days, the city comes alive with ice sculptures, light installations, music, artwork, tubing slides, and lively shows for families, children, and friends.
 It’s a classic Canadian winter event not to be missed.